Girishkernold/Girishkernold/README.md

 - 👋 Hi, I’m @Girishkernold
-- 👀 I’m interested in UI & UX designing and
+- 👀 I’m interested in UI & UX and web designing
-- 🌱 I’m currently learning Git and IoT
+- 🌱 I’m currently learning Frontend technologies
-- 💞️ I’m looking to collaborate on App designing
+- 💞️ I’m looking to collaborate on web designing and User Interface
 - 📫 How to reach me > girishpetla112@gmail.com

 <!---